-Please refer to information in appendix 3 regarding key risk factors and indicators.
+Please refer to information in Appendix 6 and Appendix 7 regarding key risk factors and indicators.
 If you are in any doubt always speak to the DSL.

 How should I report a concern?

 Any concerns should be raised using our normal safeguarding protocols - i.e. log the concern on CPOMs and verbally inform the DSL of the concern immediately.